-- Do not ignore medical bills. - Contact Trillium Community Health Plan Customer Service as soon as possible at 877-600-5472 (TTY: 877-600-5473).
+- Do not ignore medical bills. - Contact Trillium Community Health Plan Customer Service as soon as possible at 877-600-5472 or (TTY 877-600-5473).
 Hours: Monday through Friday, 8:00 a.m. to 5:00 p.m. - If you get court papers, call us right away.
 You may also call an attorney or the Public Benefits Hotline at 800-520-5292 for free legal advice.
 There are consumer laws that can help you when you are wrongfully billed while on OHP. - If you got a bill because your claim was denied by Trillium Community Health Plan, contact Customer Service.
-Learn more about denials, your rights, and what to do if you disagree with us on page 85.
+Learn more about denials, your right to an appeal, and what to do if you disagree with us on page 105. - You can also appeal by sending Trillium Community Health Plan a letter saying that you disagree with the bill because you were on OHP at the time of service.

-Important tips about paying for services and bills.
+Important tips about paying for services and bills

 - We strongly urge you to call Customer Service before you agree to pay a provider. - If your provider asks you to pay a copay, do not pay it!
-Ask the office staff to call Trillium Community Health Plan.

-- Trillium Community Health Plan pays for all covered services in accordance with the Prioritized List of Health Services, see page 24. - For a brief list of benefits and services that are covered under your OHP benefits with Trillium Community Health Plan, who also covers case management and care coordination, see page 42.
-If you have any questions about what is covered, you can ask your PCP or call Trillium Community Health Plan customer service. - No Trillium Community Health Plan in-network provider or someone working for them can bill a member, send a member's bill to a collection agency, or maintain a civil action against a member to collect any money owed by Trillium Community Health Plan for services you are not responsible for. - Members are never charged for rides to covered appointments.
-See page 54.
+Ask the office staff to call Trillium Community Health Plan. - Trillium Community Health Plan pays for all covered services in accordance with the Prioritized List of Health Services, see page 35. - For a brief list of benefits and services that are covered under your OHP benefits with Trillium Community Health Plan, who also covers case management and care coordination, see page 33.
+If you have any questions about what is covered, you can ask your PCP or call Trillium Community Health Plan Customer Service. - No Trillium Community Health Plan in-network provider or someone working for them can bill a member, send a member's bill to a collection agency, or maintain a civil action against a member to collect any money owed by Trillium Community Health Plan for services you are not responsible for. - Members are never charged for rides to covered appointments.
+See page 73.
 Members may ask to get reimbursements for driving to covered visits or get bus passes to use the bus to go to covered visits. - Protections from being billed usually only apply if the medical provider knew or should have known you had OHP.
 Also, they only apply to providers who work with OHP (but most providers do). - Sometimes, your provider does not fill out the paperwork correctly.
 When this happens, they might not get paid.
 That does not mean you have to pay.
 If you already got the service and we refuse to pay your provider, your provider still cannot bill you. - You may get a notice from us saying that we will not pay for the service.
 That notice does not mean you have to pay.
 The provider will write off the charges. - If Trillium Community Health Plan or your provider tell you that the service is not covered by OHP, you still have the right to challenge that decision by filing an appeal and asking for a hearing.
+See page 105.

-See page 85]. - In the event of Trillium Community Health Plan closing, you are not responsible to pay for services we cover or provide.
+• In the event of Trillium Community Health Plan closing, you are not responsible to pay for services we cover or provide.

-Members with OHP and Medicare.
+Members with OHP and Medicare